AnBui2004/Vectras-VM-Android/README.md

 - Improved stability when creating new virtual machines.
 - Added dialog about CPU missing necessary instructions.
 - Added dialog asking for permission to access storage.
+- Added UEFI for qemu-system-aarch64.
+- Added a button to completely shutdown Vectras VM.
+- Don't auto-open VNC when qemu is stopped.
+- Don't auto-close VNC when the OS is booting.
+- Added tap and hold shut down button to temporarily exit VNC activity.